Is ViewRay Inc. (VRAY) Stock worth its current valuation?

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
 Currently, 2.70 percent of ViewRay Inc. shares are owned by insiders, and 86.20 percent are held by financial institutions.
-Dempsey James F., the Chief Scientific Officer at ViewRay Inc. (VRAY) has sold 42,000 shares of firm on Mar 03 at a price of $4.13 against the total amount of $0.17 million.
-In another inside trade, SCHNABEL SUSAN C, Director of ViewRay Inc. (NASDAQ:VRAY) bought 25,000 shares of the firm on Nov 28 for a total worth of $0.12 million at a price of $4.70.
+Prange Karen, the Director at ViewRay Inc. (VRAY) has sold 37,600 shares of firm on Jul 21 at a price of $0.05 against the total amount of $1918.0.
+In another inside trade, EBRAHIMI FARHAD FRED, 10% Owner of ViewRay Inc. (NASDAQ:VRAY) sold 8,203,610 shares of the firm on Jul 20 for a total worth of $0.49 million at a price of $0.06.
+An inside trade which took place on Jul 19, Director of ViewRay Inc. Castelein Caley sold 1,545,600 shares of firm against total price of $0.11 million at the cost of $0.07 per share.